London metropolitan area: Urban areas within the commuter belt

 The urban area of London (grey) extends beyond the London boundary.
 The M25 is also shown.
 The 020 telephone dialling code is shown in red.

 The following table lists urban areas (also known as built-up areas) considered part of the London Commuter Belt with populations over 20,000.
 The commuter belt contains all urban areas within an approximate 40 mile (64 km) radius of Charing Cross.
-Some of the outermost towns include Aylesbury, Reading, Aldershot and Maidstone.
+Some of the outermost towns are Aylesbury, Reading, Aldershot and Maidstone.